-When I took a job at a charter school at the age of 25, I had no idea I was choosing sides in a battle over public education.
+When I took a job at teaching in a charter school at the age of 25, I had no idea I was choosing sides in a battle over public education.
 In fact, I found myself on the “wrong” side, since I’m a huge supporter of public schools and have a real problem with the privatization of education.
 Still, I ended up at a charter school, and have since learned that this makes me consummately evil in some political circles.

 I get it.
 Some charter schools are abusive.
 That Success Academy stuff was bananas.
 Some charter schools cherry pick their students through illegal practices, or through unfair discipline policies.
 Some require extensive parent involvement, siphoning off supportive parents and their fundraising abilities from public schools.
 Some use shady enrollment policies to weed out ELLs or students with disabilities.
 Some are a money-making scheme for their leadership, with little incentive to actually improve the services they offer the children in their care.

 All of that is enough to make me pretty uncomfortable being part of the charter system.
 Even when charter schools are excellent, they serve only a small percentage of students.
 All kids have the right to a quality education, not just those whose names are picked in the lottery.
 But regardless of my hesitation, I’ve spent the last eight years teaching in a charter school.
 Here are a few reasons why.

 1. I have autonomy in my classroom.

 Charter schools are supposed to be innovative; they were originally intended as labs to test out new education techniques.
 Some charter schools have way more structure than the average public school classroom, requiring lesson plans blocked out in three-minute increments.
 I would not do well there.